r-neal-kelly/doticu-npc-party/README.md

 - [Creation Kit Wiki](https://www.creationkit.com/index.php?title=Main_Page) for the wealth of knowledge with which this mod was made.
 - [GitHub](https://github.com) for giving my codebase a place to live online.
 - [NexusMods](https://www.nexusmods.com/) for such a great site, and for hosting my mod!
+- beta testers, for your interest, bug reports, and suggestions to make this mod better and better.
 - my family, for giving me the time, space, and sustenance to make this mod.
 - and every one else who has helped me directly or indirectly, if I have failed to mention you!